UNSW-oceanography/NRS-temperature/README.md

 # National Reference Station Analysis
 ## Trends and Climatologies
 <br><br>
-This repository contains python and Matlab code for analyses using ocean temperatures measured by moorings, ship, and satellite.
+This repository contains python and Matlab code for analyses using ocean temperatures measured at the National Reference Stations (NRS) via moorings, ship (bottle and CTD), and satellite.
 <br><br>
 Code contained in this repository have been used for the following publications: